CagriCatik/Battery-Systems-Technology/webpage/docs/theory/09_bms_architecture/01_bms_architecture.md

 ### Example: Tesla's BMS Implementation

 In a Tesla electric vehicle, the battery pack is divided into multiple modules, each managed by a slave unit.
 These slave units continuously monitor their respective modules and communicate data to the master controller via the CAN bus.
 The master controller processes this data to estimate SOC, SOH, and SOP, and manages charging and discharging cycles accordingly.
 Additionally, it interfaces with the VCU to adjust vehicle performance based on the battery's status, ensuring seamless and efficient operation.

----

-## 6. Summary of BMS Architecture

-The BMS architecture is a sophisticated system designed to ensure the safe and efficient operation of battery packs in electric vehicles.
-Its distributed nature, comprising slave units and a master controller, allows for precise monitoring and control of individual battery modules and cells.
-Below is a summary of the key components and their roles within the BMS architecture.